 You should treat Hacker School like a job, not in the negative sense of something you have to do, but in that it’s a serious commitment you don’t blow off.
 When you agree to do Hacker School, you commit to coming four full days a week for three months, and taking your time here seriously.
 Please don’t do Hacker School unless you can make this level of commitment.

-Class size ???
-Sessions per year 3 Dedication per week 35+ hours Minimum skill level Experienced Developer Placement test
+Length 12 Weeks Class size 60-70 students Sessions per year 3 Dedication per week 35+ hours Minimum skill level Novice,

-Refund (if accepted job through program) N/A Financing / Scholarship $5,000 for women Deposit N/A Payments N/A Assistance Job
+Free** Refund (if accepted job through program) N/A Financing / Scholarship $5,000 for women Deposit N/A Payments N/A

 See more programming boot camps in New York